A Short Introduction

 The software supports the process of both data collection and data processing.
 It is therefore suitable for use by the researcher as well as the statistician.
 In addition, system developers can customize or expand the functionality of Blaise applications to use in their own applications.

 The first version of Blaise dates from 1986.
 It was created by Statistics Netherlands to help collect and process data.
 It was an MS-DOS version, originally written in Turbo Pascal, later migrated to Delphi.
 After expanding its client-base to statistical institutes across the world, the first Windows version was released by Blaise on July 24, 1998 (Blaise 4.0).
-Development of Blaise 5 started in 2008, and it is being developed using .NET to allow for new formats such as smartphones and tablets.
+The development of Blaise 5 started in 2008.
+It's developed with .NET to allow for new formats such as smartphones and tablets.
 More recently, MVC and AngularJS started being used in the code as well.
-Currently, Statistics Netherlands mostly uses Blaise 4.8, but has also started to use Blaise 5 in production.